| Code Enforcement|

 City wants to improve the quality of life for its residents, businesses, and neighborhoods.
 West Sacramento's City Council adopted municipal codes to establish minimum living standards, to address blight and nuisances, and to safeguard and protect the environment for all citizens.

 Common Code Violations

-- Junk and debris, such as old furniture, car parts, appliances or other visual nuisances.
+- Presence of discarded or stored furniture, car parts, appliances or other visual nuisances.

-- Zoning requirement violations for structures and land use requirements, including the use of the structure, location, configuration and size.
+- Zoning and Building violations for structures and land uses, including the use of the structure, location (setbacks), configuration, and size.

-- The illegal placement of fences, located in front yards, street side yards, abutting alleys, or other public right-of-way.
+- The size, height, and placement of fences, located in front yards, street side yards, abutting alleys, or other public right-of-way.

 - Graffiti on private property.

-- Substandard housing conditions, including lack of utilities.
+- Substandard housing conditions, including lack of utilities (electric, water).